The Thing About Pam

-The Thing About Pam is an American true crime comedy-drama television miniseries detailing the involvement of Pam Hupp in the 2011 murder of Betsy Faria.
+The Thing About Pam is an American true crime comedy drama miniseries about Pam Hupp's part in her friend Betsy Faria's murder.
 It stars Renée Zellweger, Josh Duhamel, Judy Greer, Gideon Adlon, Sean Bridgers, Suanne Spoke, Mac Brandt, Katy Mixon, and Glenn Fleshler.
 Jenny Klein serves as showrunner for the series.

 After Peacock Productions was shut down, NBC News Studios was launched with the intention of creating documentary-style content.
 The series was announced in May 2020 when the company revealed a partnership with Blumhouse Television.
 It is based on coverage from Dateline NBC and is titled after a Dateline podcast of the same name.
 In February 2021, the series was given a six-episode order with Zellweger joining the cast and the production as an executive producer.
 Filming took place in New Orleans.

 The Thing About Pam premiered on NBC on March 8, 2022.
 It received mixed reviews from critics.
 Though some praised Zellweger's performance as Hupp in her network television debut, others criticized the comedic tone used to convey the story of a real murder.
+A spin-off, The Thing About Tommy, is in development.